Nucleon axial radius

 Another option is to consider 2D spatial distributions in the light-front formalism.
-For a longitudinally polarized nucleon, the 2D mean-square axial radius is equal to the mean-square longitudinal spin radius, given by $\frac{2}{3}R^2_A$~\eqref{2DLF-SpinMSR-L}.
-For the transverse spin distribution, the mean-square radius receives however an additional contribution~\eqref{2DLF-SpinMSR-T}.
+For a longitudinally polarized nucleon, the 2D transverse mean-square axial radius is equal to the transverse mean-square longitudinal spin radius, and is given by $\frac{2}{3}R^2_A$~\eqref{2DLF-SpinMSR-L}.
+For a transversely polarized nucleon, however, the transverse mean-square axial radius vanishes while the transverse mean-square transverse spin radius receives an additional contribution on top of the $\frac{2}{3}R^2_A$ term~\eqref{2DLF-SpinMSR-T}.

 An interpolation between the Breit frame and light-front results can be obtained by using the concept of 2D elastic frame distributions, based on the phase-space formalism.
-When the nucleon has finite average momentum $P_z$, the 2D mean-square axial and transverse spin radii receive additional $P_z$-dependent contributions compared to the light-front ones, see Eqs.~\eqref{EFaxialradius} and~\eqref{EF-spinradius}.
-These extra contributions disappear however in the infinite-momentum limit $P_z\to\infty$.
+When the nucleon has finite average momentum $P_z$, the 2D transverse mean-square axial and transverse spin radii receive additional $P_z$-dependent contributions compared to the light-front ones, see Eqs.~\eqref{EFaxialradius} and~\eqref{EF-spinradius}.
+These extra contributions formally disappear, however, in the infinite-momentum limit $P_z\to\infty$.